LightAndLight/lightandlight.github.io/posts/2026-03-28-local-hoogle.md

 <div id="toc"><!-- generated --></div>

-[Hoogle](https://github.com/ndmitchell/hoogle) didn't work when I tried to use for local documentation search, so I fixed it.
+[Hoogle](https://github.com/ndmitchell/hoogle) didn't work when I tried to use it for local documentation search, so I fixed it.

 ## Hoogle patches